ssyounge/ASIB/README.md

   adapter used by a custom `student_swin_adapter` (default `64`)
-- **Student Projection Normalization**: set `proj_normalize` (default `true`) to apply L2 normalization on features before the student projection head
+- **Student Projection Normalization**: set `proj_normalize` (default `true`) to apply L2 normalization on features before the student projection head Set `proj_use_bn: true` to insert a scale-free BatchNorm layer after the projection for better matching with teacher features.
 - **Smart Progress Bars**: progress bars hide automatically when stdout isn't a TTY
 - **CIFAR-friendly ResNet/EfficientNet stem**: use `--small_input 1` when
   fine-tuning or evaluating models that modify the conv stem for 32x32 inputs